nlewis84/percussion_ensemble/README.md

 # :drum: Percussion Ensembles

-Scrape Tapspace.com and display a list of percussion ensembles based on criteria you supply.
+Users can utilize the CLI to access an alphabetized library of Tap Space percussion ensembles, then filter those products by composer, difficulty, and/or number of performers.

 ## :musical_score: Installation

 - Download or clone this project

 ## :musical_note: Usage

-Users can utilize the CLI to access the full alphabetized library of Tap Space percussion ensembles, then filter those products by composer, difficulty, and/or number of performers.

-## :notes: Usage

     $ cd percussion_ensembles
     $ ./bin/setup